pgRouting/workshop/docs/chapters/ol3_client.rst

 Finally, a new OpenLayers WMS layer is created and added to the map, the param object is passed to it.

 Clear the results
 -------------------------------------------------------------------------------

-Add this code between the map's html ``div`` and the ``script`` tag:
+Add this after the map ``div`` in the HTML page:

 .. code-block:: html

   <button id="clear">clear</button>

-This create a button to allow the user to clear the routing points and start a new routing query.
+This creates a button to we will use to allow the user to clear the routing points and start a new routing query.

-Add this code a the end of the ``script`` tag:
+Now add the following to the JavaScript code:

 .. code-block:: js

-  document.getElementById('clear').addEventListener('click', function(event) {
+  var clearButton = document.getElementById('clear');
-    // hide the overlays
+  clearButton.addEventListener('click', function(event) {
-    startPoint.setGeometry(null);
+    // Reset the "start" and "destination" features. startPoint.setGeometry(null);
-    finalPoint.setGeometry(null);
+    destPoint.setGeometry(null);

-    // remove the result layer
+    // Remove the result layer.
     map.removeLayer(result);
   });

-When the button is clicked, this function is executed.
-The routing points and the result layer are hidden.
+When the button is clicked, this function passed to ``addEventListener`` is executed.
+That function resets the "start" and "destination" features and remove the routing result layer from the map.